The Tale of the Man That Turned 30

 Besides infidelity money is the second most common reason gay relationships break up.
 Inevitably the higher income partner will always pay more and begin to resent the lower income partner.

-A lot of times the lower income partner will try to show he is sincere by taking on more of the housework but then resentment builds up in him because he feels like a maid/servant.
+A lot of times the lower income partner will try to show he is sincere by taking on more of the housework but then he begins to resent the higher income partner because he feels as though he’s being treated as a maid.

-Almost no relationship is 50/50 financially but having at least somewhat similar means to your partner will go a long way towards a successful gay relationship.
+Almost no relationship is 50/50 financially but having at least somewhat similar financial means as your partner will go a long way towards a successful gay relationship.

 6. Successful gay relationships are slow